theramiyer/blog/_posts/2018/2018-09-24-my-first-100-km-bicycle-ride.md

 8. Try to avoid prolonged workouts on sunny days, if you're not already acclimatised to it.
 The experience is very unpleasant.
 9. Do not ride in traffic if you're tired.
 The frustration worsens your state.
 10. Never forget to stretch after the workout.
-11. Bend forwards when going down a slope; it makes you more aerodynamic, and gives you a higher momentum, which you can use on the subsequent climbs.
+11. Bend forwards when going down a slope; it makes you more aerodynamic, and reduces loss of momentum; precious momentum that you can use on the subsequent climbs.
 12. Try to avoid backpacks, no matter how small they are.
 On long rides, they can cause shoulder ache.
 13. Opt for simple carbohydrates if you're not looking at weight loss.
 The energy release is easier from carbohydrates, when compared to fat.